andreamussap/everypillreminder/docs/medicines.md

 The list displays the med's icon, name, and the alarm, that can be ON or OFF.

+!!! danger ""
-**When you add a new med, the alarm is set by default.
-To turn it off, just tap the alarm icon.**
+	When you add a new med, the alarm is set by default.
+To turn it off, just tap the alarm icon.

 ## Edit a medicine